Vinicius-Lombardi-Araujo/Vinicius-Lombardi-Araujo/README.md

 <h3 align="left">About Me</h3>

+I'm a Backend developer with experience in building and mantaining systems using Java and Spring Framework.
+I'm deeply interest in solving challenges related to data processing, and constantly seeking to improve myself by studying different technologies.
+My focus is on delivering efficient and scalable solutions while expanding my skills and knowledge, aiming to be an experienced and versatile programmer.

 - 📖 Sudying software engineering since 2017
 - 💻 Working as Java Developer since 2020
 - 💡 Interested in REST APIs and Microservices